bay30/Scrap-Mechanic-HideandSeek/README.md

 ###### Gamemode designed to be played with friends

-Hide and seek with automatic tagging on melee or projectile With distance written into nametags and super customize maps with tiles and worlds (if you do some modding to write tiles & worlds)
+Hide and seek with automatic tagging on melee or projectile with distance written into nametags and super customize maps with tiles and worlds (if you do some modding to write tiles & worlds)

 ## How do i play?
 Lanuch the gamemode and load in a creation, if the creation is made for the gamemode a menu will popup, otherwise go into mod parts and place a publishblock,